 Civil disturbances or protests may occur in Finland.
 You should avoid all such demonstrations and public gatherings.
 Monitor the media for developments and if you are in an area affected by protests, follow the advice of local authorities.

 Finland has a low incidence of serious crime.
-Pickpocketing and purse snatching are common, particularly during the warmer months (May – September).
+Pickpocketing and purse snatching are common, particularly during the warmer months (May to September).
 Pickpocketing can occur at popular tourist attractions, museums, railway stations, restaurants, hotels and other public places.

 In an emergency, call 112 for police, fire or ambulance services.